The Best Thermostats That Work With Alexa

 The installation follows a similar approach to the bigger players, with the wires coming into the mounting plate and connecting to the labelled terminal blocks above and below.
 This is made easier by the Wyze app which asks you for your system setup, which wires you have, and then tells you what to put where.

 You do need a C-wire for power, but the Wyze smart thermostat comes with a power adapter in the box to tap the control board if you don’t have one.
-This can be a bit more tricky obviously, but the app will step you through that as well.
+This can be a bit trickier obviously, but the app will step you through that as well.

 The smart thermostat supports conventional 2 stage heat and cool, 4 stage heat and 2 stage cool on heat pumps, one accessory, and works with any dual transformer combination.